-The Fire Suppression degree option can be coordinated with the Emergency Medical Technician-Paramedic program so that both degrees can be earned in between nine and 11 terms.
+The Fire Suppression degree program can be coordinated with the Emergency Medical Technician-Paramedic program so that both degrees can be earned in between nine and 11 terms.
 Dual-degree students are provided with an individualized sequence of courses that may vary depending on the term in which classes are begun.
-For information call
+For information call 503-399-5163.